Founder & Lead Editor

 Real Customer Experiences

-But honestly, not everything's perfect—some folks mention a snug fit that borders on tight, especially for wider feet, and a break-in period that can feel stiff at first.
+But it isn't perfect.
+Some folks mention a snug fit that borders on tight, especially for wider feet, and a break-in period that can feel stiff at first.

 "I have a little over 30 miles in mine sprinting, jogging, and walking.
 EXTREMELY comfortable, a lot of bounce and cushion..." (from a user on X, highlighting the positive underfoot feel).